Mike Storey: Leader of the Council

-In 1998 the Liberal Democrats gained control of Liverpool City Council and Storey became Council Leader.
-He aimed to set about rebuilding the city's reputation, cutting the council tax, improving services and attracting jobs and investment, while reducing the number of council employees by 5,000.
+In 1998, the Liverpool Liberal Democrats gained control of Liverpool City Council and Storey became council leader, with Flo Clucas as deputy leader.

+At the time, the council was ranked the third worst in England for service delivery, with a council tax some 20% higher than the next-highest authority.
+Storey aimed to set about rebuilding the city's reputation, cutting council tax, improving services and attracting jobs and investment – while reducing the number of council employees by 5,000.

-He was a central part of Liverpool's successful bid to become European Capital of Culture in 2008 and was widely credited with transforming the city and Council's reputation by cutting council tax (until then the highest in the country), improving council services (previously the worst in England) and attracting jobs and investment.
+He was a central part of Liverpool's successful bid to become European Capital of Culture in 2008, and was widely credited with transforming the city and the council's reputation, attracting jobs and investment in the process.